-Oticon Medical is a specific branch of the parent company Oticon that focuses on providing hearing impaired patients with implantable hearing solutions.
-The company has more than a century's worth of experience in the field of audiology and sound processing devices, and it continues to pioneer innovative strategies designed to limit the difficulties experienced by individuals with hearing loss.
+Oticon Medical is a specific branch of the parent company Oticon that focuses on implantable hearing solutions.
+The company has more than a century's worth of experience in the field of audiology and sound processing devices, and it continues to pioneer innovative strategies designed to limit the difficulties of people with hearing loss.

-Oticon Medical produces a series of devices that utilize the latest in hearing implant technology.
-Their unique role as an offshoot of Oticon gives staff members access to the unique knowledge, resources and technology required to better the hearing capabilities of patients and drive research into new frontiers of hearing treatments and therapies.
+Oticon Medical produces devices that use the latest in hearing implant technology.
+Their unique position within Oticon gives staff members access to the unique knowledge, resources and technology required to better the hearing capabilities of patients and drive research into new frontiers of hearing treatments and therapies.

 Oticon Medical's philosophy

-One of the core beliefs of Oticon Medical is that every piece of medical equipment and treatment devices should be designed with patients' needs in mind.
-The company's "People First" philosophy was one of the foundational pillars established by Oticon Medical's parent company way back in the early stages of the 20th century, and it continues to be a driving force for success to this day.
-Every product created by the talented minds at Oticon Medical - which includes sound processors, surgical components, support tools or many other pieces of medical equipment used for the hearing impairment - are designed based on the specifications of real people.
+One of the core beliefs of Oticon Medical is that every piece of medical equipment and treatment device should be designed with patients' needs in mind.
+The company's "People First" philosophy was one of the foundational pillars established by Oticon Medical's parent company early in the 20th century, and it continues to be a driving force for success to this day.

 The other key belief held by the Oticon Medical is that patients have the right to choose the best overall system for their unique needs.
-While bone-anchored hearing systems may be the first choice for some, Oticon Medical believes that its work is never finished until all hearing impaired individuals can feel comfortable and happy with their unique hearing solution.
+While bone-anchored hearing systems may be the first choice for some, Oticon Medical believes that its work is never finished until all people with hearing loss feel comfortable with their unique hearing solution.

 History of Oticon Medical